ROCm/HIP/README.md

 The HIP Runtime API code and compute kernel definition can exist in the same source file - HIP takes care of generating host and device code appropriately.

 ## HIP Portability and Compiler Technology
-HIP C++ code can be compiled with either :
+HIP C++ code can be compiled with either,
 - On the NVIDIA CUDA platform, HIP provides header file which translate from the HIP runtime APIs to CUDA runtime APIs.
 The header file contains mostly inlined functions and thus has very low overhead - developers coding in HIP should expect the same performance as coding in native CUDA.
 The code is then compiled with nvcc, the standard C++ compiler provided with the CUDA SDK.
 Developers can use any tools supported by the CUDA SDK including the CUDA profiler and debugger.
-- On the AMD ROCm platform, HIP provides a header and runtime library built on top of hcc compiler.
+- On the AMD ROCm platform, HIP provides a header and runtime library built on top of HIP-Clang compiler.
 The HIP runtime implements HIP streams, events, and memory APIs, and is a object library that is linked with the application.
 The source code for all headers and the library implementation is available on GitHub.
-  HIP developers on ROCm can use AMD's CodeXL for debugging and profiling.
+  HIP developers on ROCm can use AMD's ROCgdb (https://github.com/ROCm-Developer-Tools/ROCgdb) for debugging and profiling.

 Thus HIP source code can be compiled to run on either platform.
 Platform-specific features can be isolated to a specific platform using conditional compilation.
 Thus HIP provides source portability to either platform.
 HIP provides the _hipcc_ compiler driver which will call the appropriate toolchain depending on the desired platform.